lara-martin/NLP-class/homeworks/project/final-submission.md

   * These can be things like accuracy, diversity metrics, perplexity, BLEU/ROUGE scores, success rate, human evaluation scores, etc. depending on your project.
 6. __Results__: Describe your main results as well as the results for intermediate steps that build toward your main project goal.
 Please include tables, plots, and example system outputs where applicable.
 Feel free to include negative results in this section as well.
 7. __Discussion__: This is a _meta_ section to discuss how the project went.
+What did you learn from the results?
 What things did you try that didn't work out?
 If you were to start over from scratch, what would you do differently?
 If someone were to continue working on this project, what do you suggest are good next steps/good future work?

 ### Report Grading